japlscript/obstunes/README.md

 For information about shipping apps with this library, please see the corresponding notes about signing, notarization etc. in the [JaplScript documentation](https://github.com/japlscript/japlscript/blob/main/README.md).

+## Build Notes

+Since GitHub does not support a runner that is old enough to run iTunes, this library is not properly tested during CI.